jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

     }
 ```

-##### Listing 9-5: Handling different kinds of errors in different ways
+##### Handling different kinds of errors in different ways

 The type of the value that `File::open` returns inside the `Err` variant is `io::Error`, which is a struct provided by the standard library.
 This struct has a method `kind` that we can call to get an `io::ErrorKind` value.
 The enum `io::ErrorKind` is provided by the standard library and has variants representing the different kinds of errors that might result from an `io` operation.
 The variant we want to use is `ErrorKind::NotFound`, which indicates the file we’re trying to open doesn’t exist yet.
 So we match on `f`, but we also have an inner match on `error.kind()`.

 The condition we want to check in the inner match is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum.
 If it is, we try to create the file with `File::create`.
 However, because `File::create` could also fail, we need a second arm in the inner `match` expression.
 When the file can’t be created, a different error message is printed.
 The second arm of the outer `match` stays the same, so the program panics on any error besides the missing file error.

 That’s a lot of `match`!
 The `match` expression is very useful but also very much a primitive.
 In Chapter 13, you’ll learn about closures; the `Result<T, E>` type has many methods that accept a closure and are implemented using `match` expressions.
 Using those methods will make your code more concise.
-A more seasoned Rustacean might write this code instead of Listing 9-5:
+A more seasoned Rustacean might write this code instead of the previous one:

 ```rust
     use std::fs::File;